Coaching – the benefits are widespread …

 - Build rapport with anyone (which is the basis of all communication)

-- How to notice tiny changes in someone’s physiology (we refer to as sensory acuity) so you are able to notice if something you’ve said, or your coachee has thought, has touched a cord in some way – something you might want to explore further
+- How to notice tiny changes in someone’s physiology (we refer to as sensory acuity) so you are able to notice if something you’ve said, or if a thought that has just gone trough their head, has touched a cord in some way – something you might want to explore further

 - Re-framing is a great skills for helping people see new possibility